faysal04/MiniRoute/README.md

 8- If multiple ports sends a packet target to the same destination, the packet is routed in accordance with ports priority, the priority order from highest to lowest is port_0, port_1, port_2, port_3

+Release Notes - MVP

+Default Addresses:
+  Default addresses have been configured as follows:

+    port_0 = 0xFA
+    port_1 = 0xFB
+    port_2 = 0xFC
+    port_3 = 0xFD

+Control Registers:
+    Control registers now default to a value of 0xFF.

+Packet Validation:
+    Packet validation now occurs before any further processing.
+This includes verifying the source address, destination address, and checksum.
+If any of these checks fail, an error will be returned, and normal operations will only proceed if the packet passes all validation steps.

+Broadcast and Device Connected Registers:
+    The "Broadcast Enabled" and "Device Connected" registers apply only to the output port.
+The DUT will always read input packets, regardless of the status of these registers.

+Invalid Packet Handling:
+    Packets with invalid packet types will be ignored.

+Operation After Reset:
+    MiniRoute can operate normally after a reset using default values, with configuration possible at any time.

+Note: This is the MVP release.
+A patch release will be added later this week.